karlstav/cava/.github/ISSUE_TEMPLATE/bug_report.md

 If so, clone the master branch from here, build and run.
 Is your issue already resolved?

 Don't know how to clone or compile source code?
-File report to package maintainer instead!
+Learn before posting issues here.

+**ALWAYS TRY TO BUILD AND RUN FROM THE SOURCE CODE ON GITLAB BEFORE POSTING ISSUES**

+If the issue is resolved when building from source, do not post issues here.

 **Describe the bug**